The Best Internet Options for Rural Areas: Satellite vs DSL

 - No need for heavy equipment installation

-- Can be prohibitively slow if you are far from the local office or access point
+- Can be extremely slow if you are far from the local office or access point

+Both DSL and satellite have the potential to be better for you, depending on your situation.
+In most cases, DSL is a better overall service for rural areas, but in areas where speeds top out at just 1–5 Mbps, satellite internet might actually be faster.
+A satellite connection is also the only rural internet option that is available virtually everywhere.
 Of course, one of the main drawbacks of satellite is that internet plans tend to come with restrictive data caps.
-This limits you to more basic internet functions and virtually prohibits bandwidth-heavy activities such as regularly streaming Netflix.
+This limits you to more basic internet functions and prohibits bandwidth-heavy activities such as regularly streaming Netflix.

 - Satellite internet plans limit you with data caps and long contract terms.

-- Dish offers more readily available internet while DSL may be unavailable where you live.
+- Satellite offers more readily available internet while DSL may be unavailable where you live.

 DSL and Satellite Rural Internet Providers

-If you want to see which providers are available where you live, we encourage you to use our search tool.
-It will show you every internet service provider that offers satellite internet, DSL, or fixed wireless in your area as well as their speeds and prices.
+Not only does our search tool show you every internet service provider that offers satellite internet, DSL, or fixed wireless in your area but also their speeds and prices.

-Recently, several large providers have begun offering customers “unlimited” satellite internet internet packages.
-These may sound like an attractive option at first glance, but we’ve noticed that many of these plans tend to come with data “guidelines” in place of hard caps.
+Recently, several major providers have begun offering customers “unlimited” satellite internet internet packages.
+These may sound like an attractive option at first glance, but we’ve noticed that many of these plans tend to come with data guidelines or “soft caps” in place of hard caps.

-One common misconception is that satellite TV and satellite Internet are the same things.
-In fact, these services are provided by separate companies.
+One common misconception is that satellite TV and satellite internet are the same when in fact, these services are provided by separate companies.
 As of 2018, none of the big satellite internet providers have their own TV service.
-That said, they will often bundle services with satellite TV services such as DirecTV.
+That said, they will often bundle services with satellite TV services such as DISH and DIRECTV.

 Why Are There So Few Rural Internet Options?

-Companies like SpaceX have announced plans to launch low-orbit satellites to compete with DSL as soon as 2020.
-On the government side, the FCC puts millions into rural broadband development every year.
+Companies like SpaceX have launched low-orbit satellites through its own satellite internet service called Starlink to compete with DSL.
+On the government side, as we mentioned earlier, the FCC puts millions into rural broadband development every year.

 Another potential solution relies on a different type of connection entirely.
 Across the country, smaller, independent providers are beginning to offer consumers an alternative to both satellite and DSL.
 These companies are commonly referred to as WISPs, or wireless internet service providers, and they offer what is called a “fixed wireless” service that can support surprisingly fast download speeds.

-Fixed Wireless Broadband vs Satellite Internet And DSL
+Fixed Wireless Internet vs Satellite Internet and DSL

 Rural Internet Options: Slim Pickings